 So, let’s not get confused about the misconception of, to be absent from the body, is to be present with the Lord.
 Not so!

 Other than Christ, no one has gone to heaven.

-If Christ was the firstfruits (first) among mankind to be resurrected to heaven, that means that Enoch and Elijah, didn’t go to heaven when they died, and to this day, are still dead and buried in their graves.
+If Christ was the firstfruits, meaning first among mankind to be resurrected to heaven, then, that means that Enoch and Elijah, and Moses and the thief on the cross- none, went to heaven when they died.
+And to this day, are still dead and buried in their graves.
 They will be part of the first and blessed resurrection at Christ’s coming.